preeve9534/pdjr-skplugin-devantech/README.md

 The required __statuscommand__ property value supplies the string that must be transmitted to the device to elicit a status report.

-The required __statuslength__ property value defines the number of bytes in the status report message transmitted by the device in response to a status command.
+The required __statuslength__ property value specifies the number of bytes in the status report message transmitted by the device in response to a status command.
+The value defaults to 1.
-A value is required and the default is 1.

 The __authenticationtoken__ property value specifies the format for an authentication token '{A}' which can be used when defining operating commands (see below).
 Some Devantech protocols require that a device password is accompanied by some identifying character sequence and the format of that sequence